-Operating systems are bed for applications.
+Operating systems are a bed for applications.
 These applications are executed as processes.
-Process start, waits and ends.
-Through their life time their complete given jobs.
-In this guide we will look how to kill Linux process in different ways.
+Process start, waits, and ends.
+Through their lifetime their complete given jobs.
+In this guide, we will look at how to kill the Linux process in different ways.

-To kill process we need to get information about process like process id, owner etc. One way to list Linux process is perhaps the most popular way using
+To kill the process we need to get information about the process like process id, owner, etc. One way to list the Linux process is perhaps the most popular way using

 ps command like below.